 Participation in the TEF is voluntary and there may be good reasons why some high-quality universities and colleges have chosen not to take part.
 The Open University, for example, is distinctive in that all its courses are offered solely via distance learning, and many of its students are already employed during their studies.

-The TEF will be linked to tuition fees
+The TEF and tuition fees

 |Arts, Drama & Music League Table|